CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 If digital signatures are available for a software package, they should be checked in any case before the package is installed.

 A fundamental problem with the use of digital signatures is the verification of the authenticity of the key used itself.
 If the public key carries no signature of a known trustworthy person or organization (such as a trust center), the signatures generated with the corresponding private key offer no real security in that the software package actually comes from the developer, manufacturer or distributor.
-Therefore, if not certified, public keys should preferably be obtained from a source other than the software package itself, such as a manufacturer's DVD, another mirror server on which the package can also be downloaded, or a public key Server.
+Therefore, if not certified, the public keys should preferably be obtained from a source other than the software package itself, such as a manufacturer's DVD, another mirror server on which the package can also be downloaded, or a public key Server.
 In order to check checksums and digital signatures, the corresponding programs must be available locally.
 Administrators should be aware of the meaning and validity of checksums and digital signatures.
 In addition, the administrators must have enough time to use the appropriate programs in their daily work and familiarize themselves with the operation.

 Patches and changes should not be emailed for a variety of reasons.
-The origin of emails is difficult to determine without the use of additional security mechanisms and the recipient addresses in the institutions are often distribution lists, whose address is easy to guess.
+The origin of emails is difficult to establish without the use of additional security mechanisms and the recipient addresses in the institutions are often distribution lists whose address is easy to guess.
 Patches and changes can also be very extensive by now.
 Many companies and government agencies have limited the size of email attachments and may prohibit them from accepting executable attachments.
 Furthermore, the large amounts of data unnecessarily burden the e-mail systems.
 Therefore, a timely availability of the software changes, which can be critical, especially in the case of security patches, can not be adequately ensured via e-mail.

 Furthermore, some manufacturers offer to send changes and patches to the customer directly on data carriers.
 In this case too, the patches and changes should be verified using checksums or digital signatures, as sender information on mailpieces and manufacturer logos on CDs and DVDs can easily be faked.

 Another aspect of verifying the authenticity of the update may be news published by the manufacturer on its website, newsletter or similar channels.
-Some manufacturers have established cycles and timings that systematically release information about changes.
+Some manufacturers have established cycles and timings that systematically publish information about changes.

 #### SYS.2.1.M15 Secure installation and configuration of clients

 After completing the planning of a new client and creating a security policy, you can begin installing the client.

 The installation and configuration of the IT system should only be performed by authorized persons (administrators or contracted service providers).
 Administrators of IT systems and their representatives must be carefully selected.
 You must be regularly informed that the powers may be used only for the required administrative tasks.
-Since administrators have a key role to play in the functionality of the hardware and software used, the continuation of activities must be ensured even if administrators fail.
+Since administrators have a key role to play in the functionality of the hardware and software used, the continuation of activities must be guaranteed even if administrators fail.
 For this, the named representatives must have the current state of the system configuration and have access to the passwords, keys and security tokens required for the administration.

 It is recommended to first create a short installation concept according to the functional requirements of the planning and the specifications of the security guideline.
 In principle, it is advantageous to carry out the installation in two phases: First, a basic system is installed and configured, then the other required applications are set up.
 The installation programs of most operating systems support this procedure more or less well.
 The described steps do not necessarily need to be performed again for each client.
 This could even be counterproductive in that constant repetition increases the risk of error.
 It is therefore recommended that the described steps be carried out with particular care on a reference system, that the exact documentation of the necessary configurations is documented in order to obtain an adapted installation concept for the respective operating system (see SYS.2.1.M27 Setting up a reference installation for clients).
 It must be noted that this installation concept must also be checked and, if necessary, adapted for changes to the operating system that do not represent a completely new release (service packs, update releases or the like).